milindchawre/eagv1-s4-mcp/README.md

-# Math Agent with Microsoft Word Integration
+# Math Agent with Microsoft Word and Gmail Integration

-A Python-based mathematical agent that solves problems iteratively using various mathematical tools and visualizes results using Microsoft Word.
+A Python-based mathematical agent that solves problems iteratively using various mathematical tools and visualizes results using Microsoft Word and Gmail.

 ## Features